East Anglian Traditional Music Trust

 Since 2001, we have worked in primary schools across the region, sometimes on one-off visits, and sometimes on longer projects, often as part of a wider community project.

-Until 2016, our director Katie Howson offered some ready-made programmes which all included song and dance.
+Until 2016, the then Katie Howson offered some ready-made programmes which all included song and dance.
 Our popular seasonal programmes involved a historical aspect: Victorian Harvest, Victorian Christmas, or sessions looking at some aspect of Victorian life through local folksongs, such as transport, farming, the roles of men and women, and the story of the east coast fishing industry in songs, dances and drama.
 This programme is currently suspended.

 Over the last few years we have worked with hundreds of children on extended projects in the Stour Valley on the Suffolk / Essex borders (seven schools in 2011-2013 - see photo above), King's Lynn (see photo below) and Diss in Norfolk and Cottenham, Willingham and Waterbeach in Cambridgeshire (Songs from the Fen Edge) as well as many one-off events.